rabmarjan/Dab-Dab-Monitoring-With-Golang-REST-API-with-PostgreSQL/README.md

-# Monitoring-System-With-Golang-REST-API-with-PostgreSQL
+# Monitoring-System-With-Golang-REST-API-with-PostgreSQL&SQLite Database
-A Go based REST API with PostgreSQL Database
+A Go based REST API with PostgreSQL and SQLite Database

 ## How to Run the Project on Your Local Machine
 1. Create a database (Run the below command)